 Help and involvement with everyday tasks such as gardening

 Trips to local shops, garden centres and parks

-Help with everyday chores such as post, bills and banking
+Help with everyday tasks such as post, bills and banking

 Prepare a nutritious meal